Today, we will explain how to say “I don’t know” in Korean.

 On your marks, get set, go!

-There are two verbs we’re going to compare today.
-They are opposites: One is quite knowledgeable, and one is a bit ignorant.
+Before we head on to the different ways to say “I don’t know” in Korean, let’s first learn about the verbs that we’ll be using.
+There are two verbs that we’re going to compare today.
+They are opposites: One is quite knowledgeable, and one is ignorant.

-Although we always like to look on the bright side, we’re going to mostly be focusing on 모르다.
-However, it’s always good to know about the existence of 모르다’s smarty-pants counterpart!
+Although we always like to look on the bright side, we’re mainly focusing on 모르다 (moreuda).
+However, it’s always good to know about the existence of 모르다 (moreuda)’s smarty-pants counterpart!

 1. 잘 모르겠습니다 (jal moreugetseumnida)

 This expression uses the formal ending -ㅂ니다 (-ㅂ nida).
 This usually is used when speaking to an unknown audience or if you are required to be very formal.

 2. 잘 모릅니다 (jal moreumnida)